Phillip Sandifer

 Phillip Sandifer (born 10 May, 1959) is an American writer, musician, recording artist and music producer.
 His music is primarily known within the Americana and Inspirational music field.

 Personal life

 Phillip Sandifer was born in Baltimore, Maryland on 10 May 1959 but moved to Dallas, Texas as a youth.
 He attended Highland Park High School, Auburn University (Auburn, Alabama) and the University of Texas at Austin where he received a degree in History.
-He holds master's degrees from Clemson University (Clemson, South Carolina) and Gordon-Conwell Theological Seminary (South Hamilton, MA), a Doctor of Ministry degree from Covenant Theological Seminary (St. Louis, MO), and a PhD from The University of Southern Mississippi.
+He holds master's degrees from Texas A & M University (College Station, Texas), Clemson University (Clemson, South Carolina) and Gordon-Conwell Theological Seminary (South Hamilton, MA), a Doctor of Ministry degree from Covenant Theological Seminary (St. Louis, MO), and a PhD from The University of Southern Mississippi.
 He has been married to Rene Burchard Sandifer since 1984.
 They have four grown children.

 Music career

 Sandifer began his music career in 1981, when he created an album on a minimal budget.
 He has authored and performed 22 top 40 Adult Contemporary songs and six #1 inspirational songs (as noted in CCM Magazine and The Christian Research Report) in the Inspirational Music field.
 Sandifer acknowledges that while financial gain may elude those choosing the route of the independent label there is a great deal of satisfaction in creating largely on one's own terms.
 While not as visible as many artists, maintaining artistic control over his music has allowed for a career described as "constant" and music described as "consistent".
 Early advice from his godfather, Dallas lawyer Shannon Jones who helped bring the Buddy Holly bill (which protects the persona, likeness, and creative works of artists) into being has guided many of Sandifer's career decisions.
 His releases have been distributed on Urgent Records (Austin, TX) through Sparrow Records (now known as EMI Christian Music) followed by Benson Music Group (now known as Provident-Integrity Distribution) and Wider Sky through The Orchard (Sony Music Entertainment).

 Sandifer has recorded with such artists as Jennifer Warnes, Wendi Foy (Sierra), Billy Crockett, Bob Bennett and Michele Wagner and written music for Glen Campbell, Fernando Ortega, Bob Bennett, Kim Hill, Cheri Keaggy, Rob Frazier, Dawn Smith Jordan (Miss South Carolina), Gary Powell and others.
 He has participated on recordings distributed by EMI, Disney, BMG Music and Warner Music Group although most of his solo recordings have been released on Urgent Records (Austin, TX), an independent label founded by Sandifer in 1984, Selfless Music and more recently Wider Sky Music.